SoilRos/memstats/README.md

 ## Example

-For any program linked against the memestats library, any call to `new` and `delete` is instrumented, for example:
+For a program linked against the memestats library, any call to `new` and `delete` is instrumented, for example:

 ```c++
 // example_01.cc